AstaJoks/we-love-dogs-PP4/README.md

 <p><img src="https://res.cloudinary.com/dcydt01ed/image/upload/v1693257705/agile_hkpmnq.png" width="700px" height="auto"  alt="Kanban Board"></p>

 Github issues were used to create User Stories for the project.
 This is where the project user was assigned.
-Labels were added to show at a glance importance of tasks and help prioritize jobs
+Labels were added to show at a glance importance of tasks and help prioritize jobs.

 ### Epics and User Stories